UFC Fight Night: Jacaré vs. Hermansson: Background

 A bantamweight bout between John Lineker and Cory Sandhagen was initially scheduled to take place at UFC Fight Night: Cejudo vs. Dillashaw.
 However, on January 10, Lineker pulled out of the bout due to a rib injury.
 The pairing was rescheduled for this event.

 A strawweight bout between former Invicta FC Atomweight Champion (also former UFC Women's Strawweight Championship challenger) Jessica Penne and Jodie Esquibel was initially scheduled to take place at UFC on ESPN: Ngannou vs. Velasquez.
-However, Penne pulled out of the bout due a severely sprained ankle while warming up the morning of the event, resulting in the cancellation of the bout.
+However, Penne pulled out of the bout due to a severely sprained ankle while warming up the morning of the event, resulting in the cancellation of the bout.
 The pairing was rescheduled for this event.
 Subsequently, on April 18, it was reported that Penne pulled out of the bout and she was replaced by former Invicta FC Strawweight Champion Angela Hill.

 A welterweight bout between Alex Oliveira and Li Jingliang was scheduled at this event.
 However, it was reported on March 23 that Li was injured and was forced to pull out of the bout.
 He was replaced by Mike Perry.

 A strawweight bout between former Invicta FC and UFC Strawweight Champion Carla Esparza and another former Invicta FC Strawweight Champion Lívia Renata Souza was scheduled for the event.
 However, it was reported that Souza pulled out of the bout citing an ankle injury and she was replaced by current Invicta FC Strawweight Champion Virna Jandiroba.

 A lightweight bout between Gilbert Burns and Eric Wisely was scheduled for the event.
 However, it was reported on April 18 that Wisely pulled out of the bout, citing injury.
 He was replaced by newcomer Mike Davis.